nextflow-io/nextflow/docs/sharing.rst

 =======================

-The file ``$HOME/.nextflow/scm`` allows you to centralise the security credentials required to access private project repositories on GitHub, Bitbucket and GitLab source code management (`SCM`) platforms or to manage the configuration properties of private server installations (of the same platforms).
+The file ``$HOME/.nextflow/scm`` allows you to centralise the security credentials required to access private project repositories on Bitbucket, GitHub and GitLab source code management (`SCM`) platforms or to manage the configuration properties of private server installations (of the same platforms).

 The configuration properties for each SCM platform are defined inside the ``providers`` section,